Code-Institute-Submissions/KittiKovacs-milestone1/README.md

 ### Acknowledgements
 My inspiration for the project was my partner who owns this business and he helped me by providing photos and all the information I needed to make the website suitable for a real business as well as his insight as a client.

-My Tutor Guido Cecilio Garcia Bernal had great suggestions and helped me fix some problems.
+My Tutor Guido Cecilio Garcia Bernal had great suggestions and helped me fix some problems, including form action and image sizes.

-[W3schools](https://www.w3schools.com/) to create the contact form and image gallery.
+I visited [W3schools](https://www.w3schools.com/) to get help creating the contact form and thumbnail images.

 The animation of the menu items was inspired by [Tobias Ahlin](https://tobiasahlin.com/blog/css-trick-animating-link-underlines/*/)